pirog/kalabox-app-examples/drupal7/README.md

 ```
 cd drupal7
-npm install
 kbox install
 kbox start
 ```

 Now visit `http://drupal7.kbox` in your browser.
-It will likely tell you FORBIDDEN.
+It will likely tell you 'no input file'.
 To add code to your project you should now have a directory at `~/kalabox/code/drupal7`.
-Put your code in there to do all the things. *Again the permissions here are weird so you might need to `docker exec` into `kb_drupal7_web` in order to set correct permissions for your code.
+Put your code in there to do all the things.

 ## Getting to your Database

-When this app starts up it checks for a `settings.php` file and if it doesn't exist it it will create a database called `kalabox` which you can access with user: kalabox, password:kalabox.
-These are the creds you will want to use in your drupal install.
+This app will start with a database called `kalabox` and user `kalabox` with no password.

 If you are importing a site and want to directly access the database you will need to find the outside port to use.
 You can do this with:

 ```
-docker ps --all | grep kb_drupal7_web
+docker ps --all | grep kb_drupal7_db
-d21bf3937ac3        kalabox/drupal7:latest      "/bin/bash /start.sh   3 minutes ago       Up 2 minutes               0.0.0.0:49158->3306/tcp, 0.0.0.0:49159->80/tcp                                                         kb_drupal7_web
+393ecad55c84        kalabox/mariadb:latest      "mysqld_safe"          16 hours ago        Up 15 hours                0.0.0.0:49153->3306/tcp                                                                                kb_drupal7_db
 ```

 With this you can access your database from the outside with